brentlintner/linus/TRACKER.md

     * Just show a Chunk: 1/2 (Or Preview: True), and tell LLM to ask for more if they need tha file (for now manual @ load it all)
   * Keep two versions not pruned instead of only one
   * Before writing files ask for confirmation to accept changes (needs db)
-* If a AI.md exists, pull that into the prompt
-  * Create one for this project to test out
-  * Have defaults as well
-    * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)

 ## Icebox